Charlie O'Donnell: Death

 O'Donnell died in his sleep at his Sherman Oaks, California, home on November 1, 2010 of congestive heart failure at the age of 78.
 He was survived by his second wife, Ellen Lerner, 4 children and two grandchildren.
 O'Donnell's funeral was held on November 11, 2010, at St. Charles Catholic Church in North Hollywood.
 O'Donnell's body was also cremated, with his ashes given to his family.

-After his death, the show began rotating announcing duties among several guest announcers, including Jeopardy! announcer Johnny Gilbert and former Price Is Right announcer Rich Fields who voiced some 55 episodes.
+After his death, the show began rotating announcing duties among several guests, including Jeopardy! announcer Johnny Gilbert and former Price Is Right announcer Rich Fields who voiced some 55 episodes.
 Wheel of Fortune host Pat Sajak described O'Donnell as "the perfect voice of the show."
 O'Donnell's last announced episode aired on October 29, 2010, three days before his death.
-O'Donnell was succeeded by veteran L.A. radio announcer Jim Thornton.
+O'Donnell was succeeded by veteran L.A. radio announcer Jim Thornton, who remained with the show until his dismissal shortly before the 2026–27 season.
 He can still be heard on Wheel of Fortune slot machines.

 The Broadcast Pioneers of Philadelphia posthumously inducted O'Donnell into their Hall of Fame in 2011.